learn more

 Output: QZ 2019/07

-Measuring as accurately as with stylus or optics – Computed tomography in coordinate metrology
+Measure as accurately as with stylus or optics – Computed tomography in coordinate metrology

-<p>With multi-sensor coordinate measuring machines with image processing and focus variation sensors, the contrast of the images of the workpiece surface is decisive for the measurement results.
+<p>For multisensor coordinate measuring machines with image processing and focus variation sensors, the contrast of the images of the workpiece surface is decisive for the measurement results.
 These can be optimised with various functions so that even less "cooperative" workpieces can be measured.</p>

 File size: 3.66 MB